sbelakho2/apex-mediation-platform/docs/Internal/VRA/RUNBOOK.md

 Exit code semantics
 - 0 (OK): Work completed with writes enabled (or meaningful dry‑run with non‑zero actions for some tools).
 - 10 (WARNINGS): Dry‑run or no work to perform; orchestration treats this as non‑fatal and continues.
-- 20 (ERROR): Invalid args, guardrail violation, or initialization failures (e.g., ClickHouse init).
+- 20 (ERROR): Invalid args, guardrail violation, or initialization failures (legacy ClickHouse clusters may still throw when operators keep them online).

 Guardrails
 - 3‑day window cap enforced by `vraBuildExpected.js`, `vraMatch.js`, `vraReconcile.js` unless `--force --yes`.